Who are we

 We will guide you through, what is, the very complex proceedings that you are experiencing.

 Which areas do we cover?

-We cover a vast area given that we have offices in Leeds, Liverpool, York and Harrogate and are able to meet the needs of our clients.
+We cover a vast area given that we have offices in Leeds and Liverpool and are able to meet the needs of our clients.
 We predominantly represent people detained across West and South Yorkshire, Humberside, Teesside, Northumbria, Nottingham, Lincolnshire, Lancashire, Manchester and surrounding area, and Merseyside.
 Often those detained under the Mental Health Act may be at hospitals quite far removed and some don’t know where they are at.
 Don’t worry contact us and we will be able to help.

 How do I get in touch?